pigeons-west/tactical_asset_allocation/README.md

 tactical asset allocation

-A python routine based on the reference:
+A python routine based on the paper:

 M. Faber, “A Quantitative Approach to Tactical Asset Allocation”, The Journal of Wealth Management, (2007, 2009, 2013).